Netflix/dispatch/docs/admin-guide/administration/knowledge/document.md

 #### Evergreen

 Enabling evergreen for a document instructs Dispatch to send an email reminder to the document owner, informing them that they should check to ensure that the document in question is up to date.

-## Terms

-Terms are words or phrases that may not have any meaning to an outside observer but have deep organizational meaning (e.g., acronyms and names).

-As an example, take the term PCI.
-In the security world, this acronym typically refers to the Payment Card Industry security standard.

-Any defined term can be associated with Teams, Services, or Individuals for incident inclusion.

-## Definitions

-Definitions collect and manage term definitions from various sources; this enables incident participants to understand the language and terms used throughout an incident.

-A definition can be associated with one or more terms \(in case of term overload\).